FAQs for bookshelf-owners

 Casual Poet Library is a shared library in the heartlands of Singapore run entirely by individuals in the community.
 Each individual pays a small amount of money every month to be a bookshelf-owner.
 On each shelf, bookshelf-owners share about themselves and their book recommendations via little note cards, and tend to their shelves like they are tending to a (book) garden.
 The library is open to everyone and all books are for people to browse and borrow.

-The shared library will also be a space for coffee pop-ups, book clubs, painting classes, journaling workshops, community sharing sessions etc. It’s a space fertile for whatever can be shared, built and dreamed up by our community.
+The shared library is also a creative community space for coffee pop-ups, book clubs, painting classes, journaling workshops, community sharing sessions, book launches etc. It’s a space fertile for whatever can be shared, built and dreamed up by our community.

 What does Casual Poet Library care about?